 Your computer is probably running a 64-bit version of Windows.
-But take a look at the Task Manager and you’ll see most programs on your system are still 32-bit.
+But take a look at Task Manager and you’ll see that many apps on your system are still 32-bit.
 Is this a problem?

 If you compare your two different Program Files folders, you’ll find that most of your programs are probably installed to the C:\Program Files (x86) folder.
 They’re likely 32-bit programs.

 Is Running 32-bit Apps on 64-bit Windows a Bad Idea?

 On the surface, it might seem like running 32-bit apps in a 64-bit environment is bad—or less than ideal, anyway.
 After all, 32-bit apps aren’t taking full advantage of the 64-bit architecture.
 And it’s true.
 When possible, running a 64-bit version of the app provides additional security features to apps that are likely to come under attack.
 And 64-bit apps can access much more memory directly than the 4 GB that 32-bit apps can access.